strawgate/ConvertFrom-JsonFast/README.md

 This module introduces two new functions with partial compability with their namesake functions.
 These functions consume 1/2 as much memory and have runtime performance 5-6x faster as their namesake functions.

 # Compatibility
 This module currently achieves 216/224 tests when the ConvertFrom-Json tests are run against it.
-The 8 failing tests are:
+The 8 failing tests are related to the exact exceptions thrown in certain edge cases:

 ```
     [-] Fails to convert an object of depth higher than 1024 by default with AsHashtable switch set to $true 42ms